victorjonsson/webcheck/README.md

 ## Installation

-Since this gem isn't yet published you'll need to install it manually.
+Since this gem isn't published you'll need to install it manually.

 **1)** Clone the project